smasky/SWAT-UQ/docs/best_management_practices.md

 ## Optimization

-In SWAT, there are many built-in BMPs, e.g., terracing operation (BMP1), tile drainage (BMP2) ... filter strip (BMP4) ... grassed waterways (BMP7).
-For reduce TN and TP, the BMP4 and BMP7 are selected and applied to sub-basins 1, 13, 14, 20, and 31.
+In SWAT, there are many built-in BMPs, e.g., the terracing operation (BMP1), the tile drainage (BMP2) ... the filter strip (BMP4) ... the grassed waterways (BMP7).

+For reduce TN and TP, the BMP4 and BMP7 are commonly selected.
+Considering the cost, this example only focuses on the critical sub-basins like 1, 13, 14, 20, and 31.

-The **.ops** files in SWAT project control all BMPs.
+The **.ops** files in SWAT project control and set BMPs to simulated the watershed.
 The parameters involving the filter strip are:

 - **FILTER_I:** Indicator for filter strip simulation (1 for active, 0 for inactive).
 - **FILTER_RATIO:** The ratio of field area to filter strip area (ha/ha).
 Range: 0–300.